 - the topic is feasible in terms of availability of funding, equipment, supervisors, and data.

-- the research can be completed in the expected time period.
-UNSW recommends completing a PhD in 3 - 4 years and a research Masters in 1.5 - 2 years for full-time candidates.
+- the research can be completed in the expected time period(3-4 years full time for a PhD or 1.5 – 2 years full time for a research Masters).

 - ethical issues have been considered and approval has been given for the research by the University Ethics Committee.